designisO/Learning-NextJs/README.md

 ## Learning Next JS
 In this project I was able to learn about the awesome framework of Nextjs.
+I wanted to learn how to create a dApps in the Web3 space while using a react framework.

 ### Key Features Learned of Nextjs